Model Publication Scheme

 Unless otherwise stated:

-- TfW hold the copyright for information contained within the publication scheme.
+- TfW holds the copyright for information contained within the publication scheme.

 - All material available through our website may be downloaded, copied or reproduced free of charge in any format or medium without requiring specific permission.
 This is subject to the material being reproduced accurately and not being used in a derogatory manner or in a misleading context.
 Where the material is being published or issued to others, the sources and copyright status should be acknowledged.

 From time to time, the publications on our website may contain information which is subject to Crown copyright, such as; where we have reproduced information produced directly by a Crown body.
 Where this is the case, the publication will have included a copyright statement and users should observe this statement and act accordingly.

 The Controller of Her Majesty’s Stationery Office at The National Archives manages Crown copyright.
 For guidance notes on a range of copyright issues, visit the National Archives website.

 TfW does not accept responsibility for material hosted on any external websites.

 If you're maintaining or developing a website, you do not have to ask permission to link directly to information hosted on our website.
 However, you must not link to information in a way that falsely implies or misrepresents:

 - a relationship with our organisation (any of the companies within the TfW Group – TfW, TfW Rail, TfW Innovation Services or Pullman Rail Ltd);